thisisbalu/exception-decoded/_posts/spring/2024-12-12-spring-invalidendpointrequestexception.md

 - [Spring Boot - Exception Handling](https://spring.io/guides/tutorials/rest-with-spring-boot/)

 By adopting these best practices, you’ll be better equipped to deal with various exceptions and ensure that your Spring applications run seamlessly.

----

-Feel free to modify and adapt the code and strategies discussed here to fit your specific project requirements.
-Happy coding!